joenorton/rubyretriever/readme.md

 Features
 --------
 * Asynchronous HTTP Requests thru EM & Synchrony
 * Bloom filter for tracking visited pages
+* Supports HTTPS
+* Follows 301 redirects (if to same host)
 * 3 CLI modes
-	* Sitemap
+	* Sitemap - Find all links on a website, output a valid XML sitemap, or just a CSV
-	* File Harvest
+	* File Harvest - find all files linked to on a website, option to autodownload
-	* SEO
+	* SEO  - collect important SEO info from every page, output to a CSV (or STDOUT)
 * Run a Custom Block on a Per-Page basis (PageIterator)

 Use cases